andrew/ultimate-awesome/README.md

 - [awesome-headless-cms](https://github.com/n370/awesome-headless-cms) - An awesome list of headless / decoupled CMS resources.
 - [awesome-development-jobs](https://github.com/neutraltone/awesome-development-jobs) - :office: A collection of links to various job listings websites and helpful resources.
 - [awesome-vdj](https://github.com/slowkow/awesome-vdj) - 📚 Tools and databases for analyzing HLA and VDJ genes.
-- [awesome-small-molecule-ml](https://github.com/benb111/awesome-small-molecule-ml) - A curated list of resources for machine learning for small-molecule drug discovery.
 - [awesome-foundationdb](https://github.com/FoundationDB/awesome-foundationdb) - List of FoundationDB resources.
 - [awesome-talos](https://github.com/siderolabs/awesome-talos) - Collection of awesome talos resource from the community.
 - [Awesome-Efficient-Inference-for-LRMs](https://github.com/yueliu1999/Awesome-Efficient-Inference-for-LRMs) - Awesome-Efficient-Inference-for-LRMs is a collection of state-of-the-art, novel, exciting, token-efficient methods for Large Reasoning Models (LRMs).
 It contains papers, codes, datasets, evaluations, and analyses.
 - [awesome-ui](https://github.com/kevindeasis/awesome-ui) - An "Awesome" curated list but for design (UI & UX) resources.
 Contains theory, tutorials, books, libraries, and other resources.
-- [awesome-smithy](https://github.com/smithy-lang/awesome-smithy) - Awesome Smithy is a curated list of awesome build-tools, code-generators, examples, and other resources related to the Smithy IDL.
 - [awesome-log4shell](https://github.com/snyk-labs/awesome-log4shell) - An Awesome List of Log4Shell resources to help you stay informed and secure! 🔒.
 - [awesome-autonomous-driving-cpp](https://github.com/0voice/awesome-autonomous-driving-cpp) - 2025最新：聚焦 C++ 的自动驾驶资源库，含感知、规划等核心技术讲解，覆盖多岗位面试题，从技术学习到求职全支持。.
 - [awesome-simd](https://github.com/awesome-simd/awesome-simd) - A curated list of awesome SIMD frameworks, libraries and software.